yizhilll/SuperGPQA/README.md

 2. If using SuperGPQA, please **comply with the original dataset licenses** when dealing with any referenced content.
 3. We encourage proper attribution—if you use SuperGPQA in your research, please **cite and acknowledge the original dataset contributors**.

+## 📜 License

+SuperGPQA is a composite dataset that includes both original content and portions of data derived from other sources.
+The dataset is made available under the Open Data Commons Attribution License (ODC-BY), which asserts no copyright over the underlying content.
+This means that while the dataset itself is freely available for use, you are required to give appropriate credit to the original creators of any third-party data included in SuperGPQA, in accordance with their respective licenses.

 ## 📚 Citation

 **BibTeX:**